diazjoaquin/EasyLearning/README.md

 ## Project Status:

-The project is currently on stand-by, but we have some ideas but we have some ideas which we plan to add to the project in the future like dark-theme mode, full responsive desing and more.
+The project is currently on stand-by, but we have some ideas which we plan to add to the project in the future like dark-theme mode, full responsive desing and more.